lawrennd/old_talks/_ml/includes/making-parameters-non-parametric.md

 statistician, the relative values of the elements of this vector are often important in making a judgement about the influence of the covariates.
-For example, in disease modelling the mean function might be used in a *generalised* linear model through a link function to represent a rate or risk of disease [@Diggle:somewhere].
+For example, in disease modelling the mean function might be used in a *generalized* linear model through a link function to represent a rate or risk of disease (e.g. @Saul:chained16).
 The covariates should *co-vary* (or move together) with the response variable.
 Appropriate covariates for malaria incidence rate might include known influencers of the disease.
 For example, if we are dealing